Blog

 IntelligenceBank DAM and PrintUI Together Make Local Area Marketing Processes Seamless

 For the past 3 years, IntelligenceBank DAM, the leading provider of digital asset management to manage marketing processes integrated with PrintUIs Web-to-Print module.
 The purpose of this turn-key integration has been to make it easy for marketers to control how InDesign templates are edited, within their master, DAM environment.
-According to Tessa Court, CEO of
+According

 Words Fail…